Proposal to charge retailers for abandoned shopping carts off the table, city councilor says

-City Councilor Jayme Fowler still believes Tulsa has a shopping cart problem.
+City Councilor Jayme Fowler still thinks Tulsa has a shopping cart problem.
 It’s the solution to that problem he’s having second thoughts about.

 In an interview with the Tulsa World last week, Fowler said he’s no longer proposing that the city consider assessing a fee on retailers whose shopping carts end up abandoned far from their place of origin.